-Fifteen years prior, Christian Louboutin was on the receiving end of a delivery of its own.
+Fifteen years prior, in 1996, Christian Louboutin was on the receiving end of a delivery of its own.
 A carefully packaged prototype of a high heel shoe arrived from Italy to the workshop of the budding Parisian brand.
 The concept shoe, with its stacked heel and floral applique, was missing something.
-As the story goes, the designer, Mr. Christian Louboutin, reached for a bottle of red nail polish – “Thank God, there was this girl painting her nails at the time,” he told the New Yorker – and with that, the shoe’s sole went from a dull black to a striking red.
-“Then it popped,” and the foundation of a footwear revolution was born.
+As the story goes, the designer, Mr. Christian Louboutin, who was 33-years-old at the time, reached for a bottle of red nail polish – “Thank God, there was this girl painting her nails,” he told the New Yorker – and with that, the shoe’s sole went from a dull black to a striking red.
+“Then it popped,” he said, and the foundation of a footwear revolution was born.

-Back on Avenue George V, which is where Yves Saint Laurent’s ateliers and corporate head office were located back in 2011, Yves Saint Laurent was turning out noteworthy footwear, as well.
-In fact, the garments of Yves Saint Laurent’s soon-to-be-ousted creative director Stefano Pilati were being outshined, according to critics, by Yves Saint Laurent footwear.
-You needn’t look further than Tim Blanks’ Style.com take on the Spring/Summer 2012 YSL collection.
+Back on Avenue George V, which is where Yves Saint Laurent’s ateliers and corporate head office were located in 2011, Yves Saint Laurent was turning out noteworthy footwear, as well.
+In fact, the garments of Yves Saint Laurent’s soon-to-be-ousted creative director Stefano Pilati were being outshined, according to critics, by the famed brand’s footwear.
+One need not look further than Tim Blanks’ Style.com take on the Spring/Summer 2012 YSL collection for proof.
 The first two sentences – “The shoes!
 The shoes!” – told you everything you needed to know.

 Within a matter of days, the media was abuzz.
-Christian Louboutin’s legal team had filed a trademark infringement lawsuit in a New York federal court, giving rise to what would swiftly become one of the most infamous footwear lawsuits in fashion history.
-After all, on the receiving end of that complaint was not a fast fashion retailer or a frequently-sued footwear company like Steve Madden.
-It was a fellow luxury goods brand, and at the heart of the closely-watched lawsuit was Louboutin’s trademark-protected red sole and its allegations that by selling $800-plus red high heeled shoes that also bore a red sole, YSL was infringing its coveted federal trademark registration that Louboutin had maintained since January 2008.
+Christian Louboutin’s legal team had filed a trademark infringement lawsuit in a New York federal court, giving rise to what would swiftly become one of the most famous footwear lawsuits in fashion history.
+After all, on the receiving end of that complaint was not a fast fashion retailer like Zara or a frequently-sued footwear company like Steve Madden; it was a fellow luxury goods brand, and at the heart of the closely-watched lawsuit was Louboutin’s trademark-protected red sole and its allegations that by selling $800-plus red high heeled shoes that also bore a red sole, YSL was infringing the federal trademark registration that Louboutin had maintained since January 2008.

 In its lawsuit, Louboutin asserted that the red-soled YSL shoes were being sold in many of the exact same stores and websites as its own shoes, thereby enabling YSL to confuse consumers and “take unfair advantage of the enormous goodwill and brand recognition in the red sole trademark that [Louboutin] has developed over the past two decades.”
 The sale of “identical and/or highly similar” shoes by YSL was actively impairing Louboutin’s “ability to control its reputation, and the quality and careful distribution of Louboutin footwear.”

-However, YSL did not leave court that day without a win of its own, as the appeals court’s 3-judge panel held that Louboutin’s rights were limited to shoes where the sole contrasts in color with the rest of the shoe.
+Louboutin’s counsel celebrated the brand’s win: thanks to the court’s decision Louboutin “will be able to protect a life’s work as the same is embodied in the red sole found on his women’s luxury shoes,” Lewin asserted.
+However, YSL did not leave court that day without a win of its own, as the appeals court’s three-judge panel held that Louboutin’s rights were limited to shoes where the sole contrasts in color with the rest of the shoe.
 In other words: Louboutin’s trademark does not extend to shoes that have a red body and a red sole.

 Seemingly emboldened by its victory, Louboutin used that momentum of its win to look beyond the confines of the U.S. and its trademark system to engage in a tour de force aimed at formally amassing and/or enforcing rights in other jurisdictions, including Switzerland, France, Belgium, China, India, and beyond.
 What has come of that has been nothing short of a time-consuming and resource-intensive fight, and at times, the results have been mixed.